DanySK/semver-autotag-action/README.md

-# Semantic Versioning Auotomatic Tag Action
+# Semantic Versioning Automatic Tag Action

 A GitHub Action that generates a SemVer 2.0 compatible tag on untagged repository commits.
 Requires a complete checkout.
 This action replicates on GitHub Actions the behavior of the automatic tagging system of [Gravis-CI](https://github.com/DanySK/Gravis-CI/)